thierryarau70/thierryarau70/README.md

 -I have expertise in various technologies but I am currently focused on React, Node.js, Vue and TypeScript.

+-I have courses in cybersecurity and basic practice

 -currently working with Vue and typescript  at A&3

 <div align="center">